Maciek-cod/REVcalc/README.md

 ## How to use the application

-1. Create new account.
+1. Create a new account.
-2. Create txt file with transactions copied from your Revolut trading Statement on your local server.
+2. Create a text file with transactions copied from your Revolut trading Statement on your local server.
-3. Click Load data and upload the txt file to the database.
+3. Click Load data and upload the text file to the database.
-4. Click 'Report' to view results of all transactions calculations.
+4. Click 'Report' to view the results of all transactions calculations.
-5. Click 'My transactions' to see all stocks selling details.
+5. Click 'My transactions' to see all stock selling details.

 ## Possible improvements